DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Jan 27.md

 This is another projectile-based power, so it should not be too different code-wise from the fireball power.

+Refresher for making powers

 ### Overview
 - The player fires X physical projectiles, each having its own forward direction
-- The direction each fireball goes should be completely random each time the power
+- The direction each fireball goes should be completely random each time the power is used
 - These projectiles should be about half the size of the fireball projectiles
 - You could probably even copy the fireball projectile prefab and just make it smaller.
 Then use that prefab for the power

-### Configurable values in Editor
+### Configurable Values in Editor
 - Damage: the amount of damage each projectile does
+- Projectile Count: the number of projectiles that are fired at once
+- Any other values you think would be necessary.
+You might even want to check the fireball power for any values that would be good to have.